All Posts

 The COVID-19 pandemic has made a lot of people rethink their sick leave and vacation needs.
 On one hand, many felt somewhat vulnerable during that force majeure situation.
 On the other, working from home showed that it's not the same as a real getaway, which has pushed employees to seek improved paid time off policies, and many employers have noticed this shift.
 Unsurprisingly, a recent survey by Indeed & Glassdoor found that American workers ranked paid time off as the second most valued benefit, just behind health insurance and tied with retirement benefits.

-Having a solid paid time off (PTO) policy is super important for startups and small businesses that want to attract and retain talent in today's competitive job market.
-In this article, we'll break down how you can benefit from a PTO policy, examine the different types available, outline what to include into a standard PTO policy for small businesses, and offer some tips and best practices for implementation.
+Having a solid paid time off (PTO) policy is super important for startups and small businesses that want to attract and retain talent in today’s competitive job market.
+In this article, we'll break down how you can benefit from a PTO policy, examine the different types available, outline what to include into a standard PTO policy for a small business, and offer some tips and best practices for implementation.

 PTO Policy: Definition, Benefits, and Challenges for Small Business

-PTO policy isn't just about vacation days; it sets the guidelines for taking and managing time off.
-While it should align with your organization's needs, it is equally important that it supports employees in achieving a healthy work-life balance.
+Paid time off policy isn’t just about vacation days; it sets the guidelines for taking and managing time off.
+While it should align with your organization’s needs, it is equally important that it supports employees in achieving a healthy work-life balance.

 What Is a PTO Policy and What Makes a Good One?